codemagic-ci-cd/codemagic-docs/content/yaml-publishing/aws.md

 In order to publish your web application to AWS S3:

 1. You will first need to provide Codemagic access to your Amazon S3 account for publishing.
-Add your credentials as [environment variables](..variables/environment-variable-groups) named `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` respectively to a group in the Codemagic UI which you can reference in your `codemagic.yaml` file.
+In the Codemagic UI, add your credentials as [environment variables](..variables/environment-variable-groups) named `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` respectively (make sure to select **Secure** when adding them) and save them to a group that you can reference in your `codemagic.yaml` file.
 In the below example, we have created a group called `aws_credentials`.
-Make sure to select **Secure** when adding them.

 You can follow the [instructions](https://aws.amazon.com/getting-started/hands-on/backup-to-s3-cli/) provided by Amazon to create your account and get the necessary details.